-Some detect the unseemly odour of a press stunt.
+Some detect the unseemly odour of press stunt.
 Osborne’s speech did appear geared towards inserting the words ‘Northern Powerhouse’ firmly into the media lexicon, and the fact that I’m writing this article at all is a testament to his success in doing so.
-But he’s playing a dangerous game; this isn’t a piece of manifesto small print that can be quietly disowned as such strong rhetoric has a tendency to backfire.
-The Tories are already unpopular in the urban North, and failure to deliver could become Osborne’s ‘tuition fees’ moment.
+But he’s playing a dangerous game: this isn’t a piece of manifesto small print that can be quietly discarded, and such strong rhetoric has a tendency to backfire.
+Conservatism is already unpopular in the urban North, and failure to deliver could become Osborne’s ‘tuition fees’ moment.

-Some of these plans are obviously long term (such as HS3, a high-speed Trans-Pennine rail link), but there is still a definite consensus that more should have been done by now.
-Mr. Wharton didn’t allay any fears over finance when he stressed “using the resources we already have” in an interview with The Financial Times.
+Some of these plans are obviously long term (such as HS3, a high-speed Trans-Pennine rail link), but there is a definite consensus that should now have been done.
+Mr. Wharton didn’t allay any fears over finance when he stressed “using the resources we already have”, in an interview with The Financial Times.
 Declining to reel off a list of new developments, he stated that “flexibility of policy…is key”.
-He backtracked further on Osborne’s rhetoric by declaring that “it’s not about North versus South”, defending the recent delays in Northern electrification as “a pause not a stop”.
+He backtracked further on Osborne’s rhetoric, declaring that “it’s not about North versus South”, and defending the recent delays in Northern electrification as “a pause not a stop”.

 Online reaction has focused more on Mr. Osborne’s perceived untrustworthiness: “traitorous Westminster monkey” says one post, while another accuses him of “funding his chums in Cheshire”.
-“Load of fucking bollocks” asserts one poet.
+“Load of bollocks”, asserts one poet.

 Overall, public perception was sceptical at the time, and has become more so as the year has ticked by.
 With financial backing the elephant in the room, the Conservative government have four years to convince the electorate that the so-called ‘Northern Powerhouse’ was more than just a shameless exercise in hype.